Investment management for independent minds.

 Q: You're a writer?

 A: I'm an investment manager who writes.
 Or a writer who manages investments.
 The point is: if I can't clearly explain why I’m doing something, I shouldn't be doing it.
+Writing is how I test my own thinking before your capital ever gets involved.

 Q: What's your investment philosophy?